Countdown to Graduation

 NOTE: Attendance at rehearsal is mandatory to participate in graduation.

-Class of 2025 Graduation Ceremony – DCU Center, Worcester, MA, 5:00 p.m.
+Class of 2026 Graduation Ceremony – DCU Center, Worcester, MA, 5:00 p.m.

 You did it!
 Show off your pride by wearing your cap and gown, honor stoles, medals, cords, and tassels at your graduation ceremony.

-- Tickets are required for admission to the ceremony
+- Tickets are required for admission to the ceremony.

 - Graduates will be grouped by shops and assigned to specific locations upon arrival.
-Locations for graduate arrival will be assigned during the graduation rehearsal.

-- Each graduate will receive graduation tickets on Thursday, May 22nd at Senior Checkout Day.
+- Each graduate will receive graduation tickets on Thursday, May 21st, at Senior Checkout Day

 - Parents are asked not to leave their seats to take pictures during the ceremony.